Mississippi Highway 490: Western Segment of Mississippi Highway 490

 MS 490 begins in rural Winston County at a junction with MS 395,MS 15 in Noxapater in the vicinity of the historic Nanih Waiya Mound and the associated Nanih Waiya Historical Memorial.
 From this point, the highway proceeds generally eastward through a largely rural landscape, characterized by agricultural areas and woodlands.

 As it continues its eastward trajectory, MS 490 approaches MS 393.
 This road leads to the Nanih Waiya Mound.

-South East of Louisville, MS 490 continues its rural course until it reach it's eastern terminus in the community of Nanih Waiya and Mashulaville.
-Here, it concurs with MS 397 a significant north-south county highway.
+South East of Louisville, MS 490 continues its rural course until it reach its eastern terminus in the community of Nanih Waiya and Mashulaville.
+Here, it concurs with MS 397 a significant north–south county highway.

 The total length of MS 490 is approximately 5.206 miles (8.378 km).
 The route is maintained by the Mississippi Department of Transportation (MDOT).
 The entire length of MS 490 is a two-lane, rural state highway.